This post contains affiliate links.

 Why: to run an SEO audit on your site

-It’s a bit much for beginners, but if you like the trial it’s a good tool to keep in mind for when you get serious about blogging.
-SEMrush will help with keyword research, understanding social media analytics, and much, much, much more.
+It’s a bit much for beginners, but if you like the trial it’s a good tool to keep in mind for when you get serious about blogging and want to start keyword research and monitoring backlinks.
+Some other good resources for this are Moz and Ahrefs – try them all out and see which one you like best.

 9. Google Analytics